Learning Transformer Programs: Related work

 \section{Related work}

-\paragraph{Learning programs.} Our work has precedent in a variety of existing work on program induction and neuro-symbolic methods~\citep[e.g.][]{reed2015neural,cai2017making,andreas2016neural}.
+\paragraph{Learning programs.} Our work has precedent in a variety of existing work on program induction and neuro-symbolic methods~\citep[e.g.][]{reed2015neural,cai2017making,andreas2016neural,inala2020neurosymbolic,cranmer2020discovering,kim2021sequence}.
 In particular, a long line of work on Inductive Logic Programming~\citep{muggleton1994inductive,cropper2022inductive} has sought to learn symbolic logical programs from data, and a number of recent works have used neural networks to search for discrete logical expressions using differentiable reparameterizations~\citep{payani2019learning,wang2021scalable,petersen2022deep}.
-We differ from these methods in targeting programs for the Transformer.
+We differ from these methods in targeting programs for the Transformer and focusing on sequence modeling problems.

 \paragraph{Transformers and formal languages.} In addition to RASP~\citep{weiss2021thinking}, a body of research has explored the connection between Transformers and formal languages.
 Much of this has aimed to formally characterize the expressivity of Transformers with hard attention~\citep{hahn2020theoretical,merrill2022saturated,hao2022formal}. ~\citet{giannou2023looped} show how Transformers can act as programmable computers by designing a Transformer that can execute programs written in a single-instruction language.
 Another line of work has attempted to extract deterministic automata, or rules, from neural networks, largely focusing on recurrent neural networks~\citep{jacobsson2005rule,wang2018empirical,weiss2018extracting}. ~\citet{merrill2022transformers} show theoretically that any fixed-precision Transformer can be expressed as a formula in a type of first-order logic.
 In contrast to this work, our goal is to design a more interpretable Transformer, rather than extract rules from an existing network.